Promoted from the diaries by streiff. Promotion does not imply endorsement.

 Well, of course there is a “separate college admission system for the wealthy,” and everybody knows it.
 Mrs Loughlin’s problem wasn’t that she used her money to get two daughters into the University of Southern California, but that she was too cheap about it, (allegedly) spending $500,000 to find a back door way around the problem by arranging a prospective athletic admission, claiming that her daughters rowed crew.
 Had she not been cheap, had she donated several million dollars to endow an academic chair or build a new wing on the library, of course her daughters would have been accepted to Southern Cal, with open arms, through the front door; that policy at Harvard University has already been revealed in court.

 There are other separate college admission systems as well.
-Athletic admissions are an obvious example, and if you can catch a football or dunk a basketball, you’re in.
+Athletic admissions are an obvious example, and if you can catch a football or dunk a basketball.
 From Inside Higher Education:

 At academically competitive institutions with big-time college sports, a large gap exists between athletes and the average student — leaving plenty of room for colleges to compromise their academic mission.